Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Spurious Correlation

 According to Definition \ref{def:Backdoor Poisoning Attack}, the objective of backdoor poisoning attacks is to achieve both accurate prediction on clean data and targeted misclassification on triggered data.

-It is worth noting that the attack succeeds by creating a spurious correlation between the trigger pattern $Z$ and the target class $y_t$ during training.
-Considering the poisoned dataset as drawn from the posioned environment $e_p$, the poisoning process defined in Definition \ref{def:Backdoor Poisoning Attack} precisely establishes a strong relationship: \( P\big(Y=y_t \mid Z \neq 0, E= e_p\big) = 1. \) However, in the real environment $e_r$, regardless of whether a trigger $Z$ appears or what the trigger is, it should not affect the label $Y$.
-Therefore, compared with the poisoned environment,

-Interpreting the trigger $Z$ as a feature of $T(X,Z)$, then according to Definition \ref{def:Environmental Change}, $Z$ is precisely a spurious feature of $Y$ under environmental change.
-Figure \ref{fig:Security} provides a more intuitive illustration of the connection between environmental change and backdoor poisoning attacks.
+Figure \ref{fig:Security} provides an intuitive illustration of the above connection between environmental change and backdoor poisoning attacks.
 Despite the substantial similarities between backdoor poisoning attacks and spurious correlation under environmental change, these two areas largely remain separate domains of research, with only a few works exploring their connections. \citet{he2023mitigating} explicitly posit a strong connection between backdoor poisoning attacks and spurious correlations.
-Causality-inspired Backdoor Defense \citep{zhang2023backdoor} first trains a biased model to capture the spurious feature, then learns a clean model to learn features that are independent of the spurious feature.
-Front-door Adjustment for Backdoor Elimination \citep{liu2024causality} introduces front-door variables as intermediate variables to eliminate all spurious correlations.
+Causality-inspired Backdoor Defense~\citep{zhang2023backdoor} first trains a biased model to capture the spurious feature, then learns a clean model to learn features that are independent of the spurious feature.
+Front-door Adjustment for Backdoor Elimination~\citep{liu2024causality} introduces front-door variables as intermediate variables to eliminate all spurious correlations.
 These methods view backdoor attacks as a form of spurious correlation, suggesting that their defense strategies can also be applied in settings involving environmental changes.

 More generally, while each area has its unique characteristics, due to the intrinsic relationship between spurious correlations and backdoor poisoning attacks, we suggest that existing methodologies developed for addressing spurious correlations could be adapted to mitigate backdoor poisoning attacks, and vice versa.